PaloAltoNetworks/pcs-cwp-agentless/README.md

 ### Applying the template
 You can apply the template from the AWS Console on **CloudFormation** > **Stacks** > **Create Stack** or downloading the template file and applying it via AWS CLI:

- `aws cloudformation create-stack --stack-name myteststack --template-body file:///agentlessSubnetSGTemplate.yaml --parameters ParameterKey=OrganizationalUnitIds,ParameterValue=r-0000`
+ `$ aws cloudformation create-stack --stack-name myteststack --template-body file:///agentlessSubnetSGTemplate.yaml --parameters ParameterKey=OrganizationalUnitIds,ParameterValue=r-0000`

 You must add any other parameter if you want to override any default value.

 ### Integrate template with script
 In order to integrate this template once applied with the ```configAgentless.py``` script, first you need to get the account ids where the stack was applied by running de following commands:

-`ROOT_ACCOUNT=$(aws sts get-caller-identity --query "Account" --output text)`
+`$ ROOT_ACCOUNT=$(aws sts get-caller-identity --query "Account" --output text)`

-`MEMBER_ACCOUNTS=$(aws cloudformation list-stack-instances --stack-set-name agentless-scanner | jq -c '.Summaries[].Account' | sed -e 's/"//g')`
+`$ MEMBER_ACCOUNTS=$(aws cloudformation list-stack-instances --stack-set-name agentless-scanner | jq -c '.Summaries[].Account' | sed -e 's/"//g')`

 Once done you can run the script as follows:

-`python3 configAgentless.py --account-ids $ROOT_ACCOUNT $MEMBER_ACCOUNTS --subnet-name prismacloud-agentless-subnet --security-group-name prismacloud-agentless-sg`
+`$ python3 configAgentless.py --account-ids $ROOT_ACCOUNT $MEMBER_ACCOUNTS --subnet-name prismacloud-agentless-subnet --security-group-name prismacloud-agentless-sg ...OTHER_PARAMETERS`

 **NOTE**: The last command assumed that you are using the CloudFormation template default values.

-**NOTE**: The previous commands can be run as is in bash shell or Z shell.
+**NOTE**: All the commands can be run as is in bash shell or Z shell.

 **NOTE**: Pending GCP and Azure